<style> <style>

 Travelling from Quito by Bus

 The bus trip from Quito to Cuenca is 8 – 10 hours, so it is not a reasonable option for most people.
 There are several bus lines offering service to Cuenca, and buses leave from the main bus terminal at least once per hour.
-Bus fare is only $12.
+Bus fare is only Bus fare is only $12 – $18.

 Travelling from Guayaquil by Air